jonnysmillie/project-resources/feature-request.md

 3. ### Describe the problem that the user has:
     * What is the problem the user has?
-    * How will this solution resolve it?

 4. ### Describe the impact that this has on the user:
-    * articulate how solving this problem will make your user’s life better.
-You can add impact categories that matter to you to ensure consistency.
+    * How will this request resolve the problem the user has?

 5. ### Describe the reach of this problem:
-    * requester will describe how many users will be positively impacted or leverage this feature.
+    * How many users will be impacted by this change?

 6. ### Describe the cost of not doing this request:
-    * describe the problems that would occur if this need was not addressed.
-To ensure consistency add categories that matter to your business such as “increased support costs” or “risk of losing customers”
+    * What is the cost of not implementing this change?

 7. ### Describe which business goals this helps:
-    * enumerate your company’s product/business goals and ask the requester to tie the ask to it
+    * Which business goals does this request help achieve?

 8. ### Describe the evidence that you have on the need for this request:
-    * validation of user problem and desired outcome
+    * Please provide screenshots and/or a description to backup the need for this request.

-9. ### Describe if you have any ideas on how we may solve this:
+9. ### Describe if you have any other ideas on how we may solve this:
-    * give the requester the space to help and suggest ideas
+    * Please describe any other ideas or solutions you may have regarding this request.

 10. ### Describe how urgent this is and why:
-    * give the requester the space to give insight into the urgency of this issue and why
+    * Please give insight into the urgency of this issue and why.